ylesia-wu/power-outage-analysis/README.md

 # Power Outages 🔋 Project

-This is the [Project 3](https://ylesia-wu.github.io/power-outage-analysis/) under University of California San Diego course DSC80.
+This is a course project under University of California San Diego course DSC80.

 By Ylesia Wu & Junyue Lin